Micrognathia is a term for a lower jaw that is smaller than normal.

 Micrognathia often corrects itself during growth.
 The jaw may grow a lot during puberty.
 The problem can be caused by certain inherited disorders and syndromes.

 Micrognathia can cause the teeth not to align properly.
-This can be seen in the way the teeth close.
+This can be seen in the way the teeth appear when the mouth closes.
 Often there will not be enough room for the teeth to grow.

 Children with this problem should see an orthodontist when the adult teeth come in.
 Because children may outgrow the condition, it often makes sense to delay treatment until a child is older.

 You may need to use special feeding methods for a child with this condition.
 Most hospitals have programs where you can learn about these methods.